wabbajack-tools/wabbajack/README.md

 Absolutely!
 As long as the act of donating does not entitle the donator to access to the installer.
 The installer must be free, donations must be a "thank you" not a purchase of services or content.

+### License & Copyright

+All original code in Wabbajack is given freely via the GPL3 license.
+Parts of Wabbajack use libraries that carry their own Open Sources licenses, those parts retain their original copyrights.
+Selling of ModList files is strictly forbidden.
+As is hosting the files behind any sort of paywall.
+You recieved this tool free of charge, respect this by giving freely as you were given.

 ## Thanks to

 Our testers and Discord members who encourage development and help test the builds.